AI-fum/Project-N0.1/Phase 3/README.md

             return total_distance
 ```
 In next step, we must call the heuristic function for each node.
+Before starting *A process, it is better to talk about MinHeap.
+Hash Function is a one-way function that should preferably be one-to-one; It means that for every x there is only one y.
+In general, we do not have a limit for hash functions.
+For this function we need to design a heap type data structure.
+In this data structure we will have the following functions.